 However, the only problem is that devoting the time needed to do the job right can be all-encompassing.

-Automation tools can greatly decrease the amount of time it takes to handle all of your social media posts without taking away from your impact.
+Automation tools for social media can greatly decrease the amount of time it takes to handle all your social media posts without taking away from your impact.

 If you are like most online marketers, you are constantly searching for content.
 You tirelessly post on a variety of social media sites and communicating with customers to keep your brand on their minds.